Scott Maine: Bridgeport Bluefish

-On March 18, 2014 he signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+On March 18, 2014, Maine signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.

 Cincinnati Reds

-On June 30, 2014 Maine signed a minor-league deal with the Cincinnati Reds.
-He was released on August 7, 2014.
+On June 30, 2014 Maine signed a minor league deal contract the Cincinnati Reds.
+He was released by the Reds organization on August 7.

 Vaqueros Laguna

 Maine signed with Vaqueros Laguna prior to the 2015 season.
 He was released early in the season on April 2, 2015.

-Return to Bridgeport
+Bridgeport Bluefish (second stint)

-Maine resigned with the Bridgeport Bluefish.
+Maine re-signed with the Bridgeport Bluefish.
 This was his second stint with the Bluefish after playing for them during the 2014 season.
 He was released from the Bluefish in July.

 Southern Maryland Blue Crabs

 On March 31, 2016, Maine signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He became a free agent after the 2016 season.

 Sugar Land Skeeters

 On May 30, 2017, Maine signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He became a free agent after the 2017 season.